Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Which Breed of Dog Barks the Least?

 As a whole, Basenjis bark the least of all dog breeds.
-Although individual Basenjis may bark more than others, the breed is actually known as being barkless because of how rare it is to hear the dogs of this breed bark.
+Although individual Basenjis may bark more than others, the breed is known as being barkless because of how rare it is to hear the dogs of this breed bark.

 How Do You Calm an Anxious Dog?

-Before you leave your dog, make sure to exercise the dog and give it adequate physical contact beforehand.
-This will tire the dog out, allowing it to sleep while you are away and keep barking at bay.
+Before you leave your dog, make sure to exercise them and give them adequate physical contact beforehand.
+This will tire out the dog, allowing them to sleep while you are away, thus keeping barking at bay.
+You may also want to invest in a calming coat or T-shirt for your anxious dog, as they may find these articles of clothing comforting when you are gone.

 puppies coton de tulear_JacLou DL_Pixabay